mmbman/Katagiri/jewel-mirror-awareness.md

 So Katagiri, from beginning to end, must be Katagiri, manifesting whole world.
 At which time Katagiri drops of his perception of self.
 At which time there is no Buddhism.

-Dogen Zenji said that when one side is mantfested the other is in darkness.
+Dogen Zenji said that when one side is manifested the other is in darkness.
 This means that the self is the whole world.
 You are the entire whole world.
 So worm is worm.
 It is not Buddha.
-So worm is Buddha means that if worm becomes worm from beginning to end, manfesting whole world, then worm drops off its perception of itself.
+So worm is Buddha means that if worm becomes worm from beginning to end, manifesting whole world, then worm drops off its perception of itself.
 And then we can really respect it.

 We can respect nature because nature is always turning into this total manifestation of whole world.
 Something more than human mind.
 Human mind is very complicated, but trees and birds simply manifest the whole world.
 And humans must do the same.
 But the human mind is a little complicated; and so we have to practice.